dani-bauer/digit-memory-span/README.md

-# Digit Memory Span Test
+# Memory Tests

-A React application that implements a digit memory span test to assess short-term memory capacity.
-The application features customizable settings, multiple voice options, weighted scoring, and persistent leaderboards.
+A React application that implements cognitive tests to assess short-term and working memory capacity.
+The application features two different tests with customizable settings, weighted scoring, and persistent leaderboards.

-## Features
+## Available Tests

+### 1. Digit Memory Span Test
+Tests short-term auditory memory by presenting sequences of spoken digits.

+**Features:**
-- **Progressive Difficulty**: Tests memory span from 1 to 10 unique digits
+- Progressive difficulty from 3 to 10 unique digits
-- **Text-to-Speech**: Uses macOS `/usr/bin/say` command with multiple voice options
+- Text-to-speech with multiple voice options
+- Reverse mode for increased difficulty
+- Keyboard and mouse input support

+### 2. Operation Span (OSPAN) Test
+Tests working memory capacity using a dual-task paradigm that combines math problem solving with letter memorization.

+**Features:**
+- Solve math problems while remembering letters
+- Progressive difficulty from 3 to 10 items
+- Requires 85%+ math accuracy to continue
+- Tests ability to maintain information while processing

+## General Features

-- **Interactive GUI**: User-friendly number keypad for entering digits
+- **Interactive GUI**: User-friendly interfaces with keypads
 - **Real-time Feedback**: Immediate validation with visual feedback
-- **Customizable Settings**:
+- **Customizable Settings** (Digit Span):
   - Adjustable pause duration between digits (200ms - 2000ms)
-  - Reverse mode for increased difficulty
   - Voice selection (English, German, French, Italian)
 - **Weighted Scoring System**: Performance adjusted based on speed
-- **Persistent Leaderboards**: Top 15 scores for normal and reverse modes
+- **Persistent Leaderboards**: Top 15 scores tracked separately
 - **Auto-progression**: Automatically advances to next level on success
+- **Keyboard Support**: Full keyboard input for both tests

-## How It Works
+## How the Tests Work

+### Digit Memory Span Test
-1. The application starts at level 1 (1 digit)
+1. The test starts at level 3 (3 digits)
 2. Random, unique digits (0-9) are spoken using text-to-speech
-3. You enter the digits you heard using the on-screen keypad
+3. Enter the digits using keyboard or on-screen keypad
-4. If correct, you automatically advance to the next level with one more digit
+4. If correct, automatically advance to the next level
+5. Continue until completing level 10 or making a mistake
+6. Weighted score is calculated and saved to leaderboard

+### Operation Span Test
+1. The test starts at level 3 (3 problems + letters)
+2. For each item:
+   - View a math problem and judge if the answer is correct
+   - Remember the letter shown after each problem
+3. After all problems, recall all letters in order
+4. Must maintain 85%+ math accuracy to continue
-5. The game continues until you complete all 10 levels or make a mistake
+5. Continue until completing level 10 or making a mistake
-6. Your weighted score is calculated and saved to the leaderboard
+6. Weighted score is calculated and saved to leaderboard

 ## Prerequisites